Malaga Travel Guide: 2026 First-Time Tips

 • Treat arrival day as part of the trip, not a separate admin problem.

 If you overbook Malaga, it can start to feel like a string of disconnected zones.
 If you under-plan it, you risk choosing a weak base and never settling into the city’s rhythm.
-This guide is designed to work with the where to stay, 3-day itinerary, airport guide, things-to-do guide, and budget guide.
+This guide works alongside the where to stay guide, 3-day itinerary, airport guide, things-to-do guide, and budget guide.

 How Many Days in Malaga Is Enough?